Exploring Carnatic Performance#

 feat = deepsrgm.get_features(vocal_path)

-# Predict raga using subset of features from the very beginning of audio for faster prediction
+# Predict raga using subset of features for faster prediction

 print(f'Raga: {predicted_raga}')